Our favorite South Korea tours and excursions

 Half day trip to Suwon

-The last walled city in Korea, Suwon is perhaps best known as the home of the World Heritage-listed Hwaseong Fortress, the 18th-century stronghold built by King Jeongjo to honour the remains of his father.
+The last walled city in Korea, Suwon is perhaps best known as the home of the World Heritage-listed Hwaseong Fortress, the 18th-century stronghold built by King Jeongjo to honor the remains of his father.
 So where better to kick off a half-day history tour?

 As you stroll past bastions and artillery towers, you’ll learn how the fortress was expertly designed to defend the city using the very best of Eastern and Western military architecture.
 Want to get hands-on?
 To really get you into the Joseon dynasty mindset (or perhaps even that of a modern-day Olympian), you’ll have the opportunity to try some traditional Korean-style archery while you’re here.